datakind/Data-Observation-Toolkit/CONTRIBUTING.md

-- If you have push access to the main repository, please do not commit directly to `dev`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so you code will be reviewed.
+- If you have push access to the main repository, please do not commit directly to `dev`: your access should be used only to accept pull requests; if you want to make a new feature, you should use the same process as other developers so your code will be reviewed.

 ## Code Guidelines